Kotlin/kotlinx-rpc/CONTRIBUTING.md

 ### Building the project

-kRPC is built with Gradle.
-Given it is multiplatform, you can build kRPC for the JVM, Native, and JavaScript.
+`kotlinx.rpc` is built with Gradle.
+Given it is multiplatform, you can build the library for the JVM, Native, and JavaScript.

 To build the projects and produce the corresponding artifacts, use